How to Play Ladder Ball in the Yard (Rules and Scoring)

 But what exactly is ladder ball?

-Also referred to as lasso golf, ladder golf, and ladder toss, the game of ladder ball basically revolves around throwing two balls tied together with a rope (bola) onto a ladder.
+Also referred to as lasso golf, ladder golf, and ladder toss, the game of ladder ball basically involves throwing two balls tied together with a rope (bola) onto a ladder.

 The concept is similar to throwing a pair of tied-up shoes in the air onto telephone wires and power lines.
 You get the idea.
 Points are scored if the bolas stay on the rungs (or steps) of the ladder.